10 Tips That Will Put You In Charge of Your Invoicing

 This may seem obvious, but a mistake many make is assuming that the person placing the order is the person in charge of settling invoices.
 This is not always the case.
 All businesses will have an account payable department – even if it’s just one person – and businesses must ensure that they have their full contact details.
 This is even more important when dealing with larger firms that settle invoices from a head office.
 Sending an invoice to the wrong person can cause significant delays to the payment process and may require additional time to be spent reissuing new invoices.

 Finding a standardized format that includes all the necessary information is important when starting to create invoices.
 Not only does it look professional, but it saves a lot of wasted time further down the line.
-Businesses will soon find out that changing individual invoices is time consuming and increases the likelihood of accidently omitting a vital requirement that could potentially void the invoice if requested as part of an audit.
+Businesses will soon find out that changing individual invoices is time-consuming and increases the likelihood of accidentally omitting a vital requirement that could potentially void the invoice if requested as part of an audit.

 4. Terms and conditions